Spiderman23012001/TensorFlow-Developer-Certificate-in-2023-Zero-to-Mastery/02 - Deep Learning and TensorFlow Fundamentals/Content_course.md

 # what we are going to cover
-1. tensorflow basic and fundamental
+1. Tensorflow basic and fundamental
 2. Preprocessing data
 3. Building and using pretrained deep learning models
 4. fitting a model to data (learning patterns)